 "That explains a few things..."

 We switched to my problems.
-I opened up, determined, about my panic attacks, depression, etc. and hat I was hoping to get out of this therapy...She replied,
+I opened up, determined, about my panic attacks, depression, etc. and what I was hoping to get out of this therapy...She replied,

 "Well, if you're gonna reach for anything, reach for marijuana.
 Don't drink a drop.
 Not one drop is safe.
-Weed, the jury is still out on.... and it's great for anxiety."
+Weed, the jury is still out on as far as what it does to that baby, but it's great for anxiety."

 We moved to current events.
 FOB had just dumped me, five months pregnant, the previous week and I couldn't stop crying hysterically.